tomvdb/satellite-server/README.md

 Use [Raspberry PI Imager](https://www.raspberrypi.com/software/) to flash Raspberry PI OS Lite (tested with 2022-01-28 release)

+You might want to enable ssh but putting an empty file on the sdcard called ssh (no extension)

 Once the PI has booted you need to install the following dependencies:

 ```